Neoliberalism: Asia-Pacific

 Scholars who emphasized the key role of the developmental state in the early period of fast industrialization in East Asia in the late 19th century now argue that South Korea, Taiwan and Singapore have transformed from developmental to close-to-neoliberal states.
 Their arguments are matter of scholarly debate.

 China

-Following the death of Mao Zedong in 1976, Deng Xiaoping led the country through far ranging market-centered reforms, with the slogan of Xiǎokāng, that combined neoliberalism with centralized authoritarianism.
+Following the death of Mao Zedong in 1976, Deng Xiaoping led the country through the reform and opening up, with the slogan of Xiǎokāng, that combined neoliberalism with centralized authoritarianism.
 These focused on agriculture, industry, education and science/defense.

+Beginning from the 1990s, market-oriented restructuring extended to the country's state-owned enterprises, culminating in large-scale layoffs of SOE workers under the policy of Xiagang (下岗).
+The process contributed to the dismantling of the "iron rice bowl" system of guaranteed employment and welfare, and to the emergence of a more market-oriented urban labour system.
+However, the state continued to intervene extensively in the transition, inclding through re-employment programmes and social assistance for laid-off workers.

 Experts debate the extent to which traditional Maoist communist doctrines have been transformed to incorporate the new neoliberal ideas.
 In any case, the Chinese Communist Party remains a dominant force in setting economic and business policies.
 Throughout the 20th century, Hong Kong was the outstanding neoliberal exemplar inside China.

 Taiwan

 Taiwan exemplifies the impact of neoliberal ideas.
 The policies were pushed by the United States but were not implemented in response to a failure of the national economy, as in numerous other countries.